 The World Heritage site, one of the greatest Buddhist centers in Japan, to offer you relief from the stress of everyday life in the peaceful site with over 100 temples and rich nature.

 Koyasan, surrounded by 1000m-high mountains, and located in Wakayama prefecture is the center of Shingon Buddhism which was introduced to Japan in 806 by Kobo Daishi (also known as Kukai).
 He is one of Japan’s most significant religious figures.
-Kobo Daishi founded the sect’s headquarters on the mountaintop in 816, and Koyasan has flourished as a sacred town with over one hundred temples for over 1,200 years.
-Koyasan is also the site of his mausoleum and the start and end point of the Shikoku 88 Temple Pilgrimage routes.
+Kobo Daishi founded the sect’s headquarters on the mountaintop in 816.
+Then It has flourished as a sacred town with over one hundred temples for over 1,200 years.
+Also Koyasan is the site of his mausoleum and the start and end point of the Shikoku 88 Temple Pilgrimage routes.

 In 2004, Koyasan is designated the UNESCO world heritage site along with Kumano Sanzan, and Yoshino and Omine, as the connecting pilgrimage routes to the ancient capitals of Kyoto and Nara.

-The Danjo Garan Sacred Temple Complex can be described as the center of Koyasan, which was opened by Kobo Daishi as a place for secret training in Shingon esoteric Buddhism.
+The Danjo Garan Sacred Temple Complex can be described as the center of Koyasan.
+It was opened by Kobo Daishi as a place for secret training in Shingon esoteric Buddhism.
 This vast and quiet complex is filled with many religious structures, both Buddhism and Shinto.

 The brightly colored 45-meter tall pagoda, Konpon Dai-to stands out as one of the most impressive building in the complex.
 It houses a statue of Dainichi Nyorai, the central Bodhisattva of the Shingon sect.

 The main pavilion, Kon-do which enshrines a statue of Yakushi Nyorai, the Buddha of healing and medicine.
 Major religious ceremonies are held in this large wooden hall.